 Boys should not eat of drink above the ground floor.

 Boys must not sell anything at all to other boys at school.
 It is strictly forbidden to take money off any other boy for any use.

-Permanent exclusion is a very serious sanction that can be used for a single serious incident which bearing in mind the Behaviour and Discipline Policy, all circumstances and the welfare of all pupils and staff or as a final report at the end of a series of other measures taken to try to reform the behaviour of a pupil where the Governing Body considers that there is no viable alternative.
+Permanent exclusion is a very serious sanction that can be used for a single serious incident which bearing in mind the Behaviour and Discipline Policy, all circumstances and the welfare of all students and staff or as a final report at the end of a series of other measures taken to try to reform the behaviour of a student where the Governing Body considers that there is no viable alternative.

 The Principal will consider all the relevant facts and evidence to support the allegations made.
 An intermediate exclusion may be given in the first instance to allow time for proper investigation and consideration of an appropriate response from the College.

 Circumstances in which it might be appropriate permanently to exclude a student for a first, one off office may include (list not exhaustive):

 - Serious actual or threatened violence against another student or member of staff;